mne-tools/mne-python/doc/source/manual/forward.rst

     Specifies a MRI volume (in mgz or mgh format).
-    If this argument is present the output source space file will contain a (sparse) interpolation matrix which allows mne_volume_data2mri to create an MRI overlay file, see Section 9.4.
+    If this argument is present the output source space file will contain a (sparse) interpolation matrix which allows mne_volume_data2mri to create an MRI overlay file, see :ref:`BEHDEJEC`.

 **\---pos <name>**